-- Off-Road 2 (OR2) Indicator lamps 4, 5, and 6 will be illuminated when the vehicle is in OR2. - Off-Road 1 (OR1) Indicator lamps 4 and 5 will be illuminated when the vehicle is in OR1. - Normal Ride Height (NRH) Indicator lamp 4 will be illuminated when the vehicle is in this position. - Entry/Exit Mode Indicator lamp 3 will be illuminated when the vehicle is in Entry/Exit Mode.
-If Entry/Exit Mode is requested while vehicle speed is between 15 mph (24 km/h) and 25 mph (40 km/h), indicator lamp 4 will remain on solid and indicator lamp 3 will flash as the system waits for the vehicle to reduce speed.
-If vehicle speed is reduced to, and kept below, 15 mph (24 km/h) indicator lamp 4 will turn off and indicator lamp 3 will flash until Entry/Exit Mode is achieved at which point indicator lamp 3 will go solid.
-If during the height change to Entry/Exit Mode, the vehicle speed exceeds 15 mph (24 km/h), the - height change will be paused until the vehicle speed either goes below 15 mph (24 km/h) and the height change continues to Entry/Exit Mode, or exceeds 25 mph (40 km/h) and the vehicle height will return to NRH.
-Entry/Exit Mode may be selected while the vehicle is not moving provided that the engine is still running and all doors remain closed. - Transport Mode No indicator lamps will be illumi- 5 nated.
-Customer driving will disable Transport Mode. - Tire/Jack Mode indicator lamps 3 and 6 will be illuminated.
-Customer driving will disable Tire/Jack Mode. - Wheel Alignment Mode indicator lamps 3 and 4 will be illuminated.
-Customer driving will disable Wheel Alignment Mode.
+- Entry/Exit Mode is requested while vehicle speed is between 15 mph (24 km/h) and 25 mph (40 km/h), indicator lamp 4 will remain on solid and indicator lamp 3 will flash as the system waits for the vehicle to reduce speed.
+If vehicle speed is reduced to, and kept - either goes below 15 mph (24 km/h) and the height change continues to Entry/Exit Mode, or exceeds 25 mph (40 km/h) and the vehicle height will return to NRH.
+Entry/Exit Mode may be selected while the vehicle is not moving provided that the engine is still running and all doors remain closed.